 YU: I shoot with the Sony FS7, Canon C300, Sony F5, F55, Black Magic as well as the old broadcast cameras like the Sony F900 and the 5D MK II.
 That last one is a dinosaur that some people still want to use because they like the style (and budget!).

 CC: What are some of your favorite tools and why?

-YU: I like to use a dana dolly because it creates the slow movement combined with slow motion that is so popular right now.
+YU: I like to use a dana dolly because it creates a slow movement combined with a slow motion that is so popular right now.
 I think slow movements help bring the story to life rather than distracting like quick movements sometimes can.
 This slider allows very slow push-ins and sliding motions to get people into the scene.
 It creates a unique mood, which is especially nice for documentaries.

 I feel audio is very important.
 If you can’t hear it, you can’t tell the story.
 I use a Sound Device 788t, Lectrosonic SMQV and 411s, Sanken COS 11 Lav, and Sanken CS3E boom.
 It may seem weird coming from a DP, but we make sure on every shoot that audio is pristine.
-Early in my career, an Executive Producer told me, “When your camera work is screwed up, people say it’s artistic.
+Early in my career an Executive Producer told me, “When your camera work is screwed up, people say it’s artistic.
 When you can’t hear the audio, you don’t have a show.”